 How to Shrink Polyester: Can It Be Done?

-The key principle here is the glass transition temperature (Tg) of PET, which occurs at approximately 67–70°C (155–160°F).
+The glass transition temperature (Tg) of PET is approximately 67–70°C (155–160°F) [1].
 Below this temperature, the polymer chains are frozen in place, and the fiber maintains its manufactured dimensions.
 Water at any conventional laundry temperature — even the hottest wash cycle at 90°C — remains well below the temperatures used during industrial heat-setting.

-What High Heat DOES Do to Polyester
+What High Heat Does to Polyester Fabric

 - A melted or glazed appearance on the fabric surface